President Ricardo R. Fernández's Biography

-Ricardo R. Fernández became the second president of Lehman College on September 1, 1990, and is the longest-serving among CUNY’s twenty-three current presidents.
+Ricardo R. Fernández became the second president of Lehman College on September 1, 1990, and is the longest-serving among CUNY’s twenty-four current presidents.
 Throughout his tenure, he has expanded the College’s commitment both to educational excellence and to access to higher education for the economically disadvantaged.

 Dr. Fernández and his wife, Patricia, live in the Bronx, New York.